Schattenbrot/nos-api/README.md

   - Update a fairy by id (implemented)
   - Delete a fairy by id (implemented)
 3. Miscellaneous
-  - Move handlers into handlers-module for better readability. (no clue, so moved to contributing for now)
+  - Move handlers into handlers-module for better readability. (done, but no receiver anymore, moved config into config-module)
   - httprouter to chi (done)
   - Fix response messages to be more schemey.
   - validation check